Table of Contents

 Q 3.
 Why do you want to fill the current job position in this company?

 Ans.
 (Interviewer point of view)Adding to the above question, the interviewer wants to make sure that you want to join their company on a positive note.
-They want to assure themselves that you can help the company to grow by providing the required dedication towards the respective team/project/company.
+They want to assure themselves that you can help the company grow by providing the required dedication towards the respective team/project/company.

-In answer, you should mention the company’s present position in the market.
+In answer, you should mention the companyās present position in the market.
 Show that this company is growing with some statistical details about the company.
-And focus that you would be grateful if you get an opportunity to excel the career in this company.
+And focus that you would be grateful if you get an opportunity to excel in your career in this company.

 Ans.
 (Interviewer point of view)Here the interviewer wants to make sure that you maintain your discipline even under the stress and deadline on the edge.